Tikvat Israel’s Women’s Network, also known as Sisterhood, is a vibrant and dynamic organization, serving the synagogue in a myriad of ways.

 Tikvat Israel’s Women’s Network warmly welcomes new members – both members of the synagogue as well as Jewish women from the greater community.
 The organization’s board of directors meets bimonthly to discuss and plan future programs.

-For more information about Sisterhood or membership, contact Rebecca Salon, Women’s Network president.
+For more information about Sisterhood or membership, contact Susan Apter or Brenda Brooks, Women’s Network c0-presidents.